IBM-Blockchain-Archive/SDK-Demo/README.md

 	> npm install hfc@0.5.0
 	```

-1. Get the Service Credentials from Buemix account and save as ServiceCredentials.json
+1. Create a Bluemix account, Login and create `starter` or `High Security Business Network` and get the `Service Credentials` from Buemix account and save it as ServiceCredentials.json
-	- Refer the sample file in [repo](https://github.com/ratnakar-asara/Node-Sample/blob/master/ServiceCredentials.json)
+	- Refer the sample file in repo [here](https://github.com/ratnakar-asara/Node-Sample/blob/master/ServiceCredentials.json)

      ![alt tag](servicecreds.png)

 1. Browse to `./node_modules/hfc` (this will be referred to as the "root" of the hfc module)

 1. Open `helloblockchain.js` and look for what you are setting as the "key value store" ie `chain.setKeyValStore(hfc.newFileKeyValStore('/tmp/keyValStore'));`